-The areas identified in Section C.2.12.5 are known or believed to contain contamination.
-They would also be evacuated and processed.
+The areas identified in Section C.2.12.5 are known or believed to contain low levels of contamination.
+They would also be excavated and processed.
+As with other surface remediation areas, DCGLs would be used to determine the extent of contaminated soil removal.